cole-h06/verity-research/notes/random_walk.md

 Maybe some regions of the graph reinforce themselves more strongly than others.

-I'm not fully sure yet whether revisit frequency meaningfully corresponds to credibility, but the intuition feels interesting.
-Also, it is important to note that agreement clearly does not imply independence.

-If many sources are all indirectly copying the same upstream information, the graph can appear highly confident with a lack of independent verification.
-In such a case, majority voting feels misleading.

 Right now I'm experimenting with recursive update ideas like:

 \[